Codecademy/docs/content/javascript/concepts/objects/terms/getOwnPropertyDescriptors/getOwnPropertyDescriptors.md

   - 'paths/create-a-back-end-app-with-javascript'
 ---

 The **`Object.getOwnPropertyDescriptors()`** method returns all own property descriptors of a given object.
-It is useful for extracting property descriptors, including configurable, enumerable, value, and writable properties, from an object.manipulation.
+It is useful for extracting property descriptors, including configurable, enumerable, value, and writable properties, allowing manipulation of these property attributes from an object.

 ## Syntax